Suvan9/-nyc-subway-analysis-/README.md

 If You Want to Run This

-Open analysis.ipynb in Google Colab
+Copy + Paste each cell in Google Colab
-It'll ask for two CSV files which is the subway stations and NYC business licenses.
+The first cell will ask for two CSV files which is the subway stations and NYC business licenses.
 The files can be found using these two links. subway

 stations: https://data.ny.gov/Transportation/MTA-Subway-Stations/39hk-dx4f/about_data